Preparing for College

 No one can look to college without first taking either the ACT or the SAT.
 The earlier you take the test the better as this will give you plenty of time to take it again if necessary.
 Guidelines regarding the best times to start this process can be found in the college planning checklists.
 Both the ACT and the SAT are supported by various study and testing websites:

-You are now ready to "GO" apply for college!
+You are getting closer to being prepared for college!